 For all that is good and right with the world, please, please, please grate your own cheese!
 Pre-shredded cheeses are coated with anti-caking agents such as cellulose, which not only keeps the cheese from clumping in the bag, it also hinders the cheese from melting smoothly.

 Voila!
 Alfredo sauce!
 Now if it were up to me, I’d tear off chunks of crusty bread, use it to scoop up the sauce, and call it dinner.

 Pour the cooked fettuccine into the Alfredo sauce.

 Toss the Cajun chicken on top of the fettuccine.
 By now, the soon-to-be-recipients of this deliciousness are hovering in the kitchen.
 Tell ’em to shoo!
 We are almost done.

 Use a pair of tongs to toss the pasta and chicken in the Alfredo sauce until everything is evenly distributed.

 Woo!
 Done!
 It’s time to eat!
 Use the same thongs to fill pasta bowls, and serve it up with a sprinkle of chopped parsley and a hefty pinch of nutmeg.
 Yes, nutmeg.
 A nice tossed salad, and a glass of Pinot Grigio would be the ideal accompaniments.

 But, I’m going to be honest with you.
-Your kitchen at the end of this meal will be completely trashed.
-Completely!
-As if a tornado went through with laser-like accuracy and targeted your cupboards.
+Your kitchen will be completely trashed by the end of preparing this meal.
+Completely.
+Trashed.
+We’re talking it’ll look as if a tornado went through with laser-like accuracy and targeted your cupboards.
 But don’t let that stop you from making Cajun Chicken Fettuccine Alfredo–it’s totally worth it!

 Because chances are, your well fed and happy spouse will clean up the mess for you.
 Bacon Slayer was so thrilled that he couldn’t wash dishes fast enough so that I didn’t have to do it!
 Which made me very happy, too.